 Rasmus and his family prospered on the islet until one day tragedy struck.
 One of Rasmus’s small children was killed by an eagle on the highest peak of the islet.
 Heartbroken, Rasmus and his remaining family moved away and Tindholmur has remained uninhabited to this day.

-In April 2020 I shall return to lead another small group photography workshop in the amazing Faroe Islands.
+In April 2021 we shall return for another photography workshop in the amazing Faroe Islands.
 Come and join me!